Envira Gallery Blog

 Shutterstock Contributor Home Page

-Similar to Adobe Stock, Shutterstock has been a popular website to sell photos on ever since these type of platforms were invented.
-They have over 600 million images, videos, and music tracks and around 200 million contributors.
-That means they also have millions of purchasing customers.
+Like to Adobe Stock, Shutterstock has been a popular website to sell photos since these platforms started.
+They have around 200 million contributors and over 600 million images, videos, and music tracks.
+They also have millions of purchasing customers.

-Signing up for Shutterstock is free, and once you become a site contributor, you’ll start earning money every time someone purchases and downloads your content.
+Signing up for Shutterstock is free.
+Once you become a site contributor, you’ll earn money every time someone purchases and downloads your content.
 Here are a few of the features that make it a great place to sell your stock images:

-• Doesn’t require exclusive selling rights to your images, so you can sell on other platforms at the same time.
+• Doesn’t require exclusive selling rights to your images

 • You can earn extra money by referring other photographers or artists to Shutterstock.

-One thing to note about Shutterstock is that the competition is steep.
+You should know that the competition is fierce on Shutterstock.
 As one of the largest stock photo and video sites on the internet, buyers have millions of images to choose from, including royalty-free ones.
-That said, you can still sell photos on Shutterstock and make good money in the long run if you focus on uploading a lot of images.
+To sell photos on Shutterstock and make good money in the long run, focus on uploading many images over time.

 Pricing / Payout: Free signup and 6 separate earnings levels, ranging from 15% to 40% of the purchase price.
 The more downloads you get, the more money you earn.